Meet the Indigenous TikTok stars educating Gen Z

 Do you have any goals for your content?

 I really enjoy discussing things from an Indigenous perspective, but also from a female perspective and from a plus-size person’s perspective too.
 I’m really enjoying building an audience and also getting to engage with so many people about a variety of topics from politics, to dating, misogyny, and even just hilarious memes or film references.
 I have a full-time career in the arts though, but I’m open to the possibilities of where TikTok could lead in the future!
 I’ve already had a comedy/acting appearance opportunity come my way thanks to the exposure of the app and that’s thanks to people supporting what I do online.

-Do you have a message for any other Indigenous creators wanting to get into that space that are understandably worried about racists and
+Do you have a message for any other Indigenous creators wanting to get into that space that are understandably worried about racists and other vicious critics?

 I think it’s important to be safe online regardless, setting boundaries and keeping your private life private.
 Acknowledge that you are putting yourself out there and to be ready for criticism if you want to start challenging the status quo.
 At the end of the day it’s supposed to be fun and engaging and I can confirm that there are plenty of decent people out there who support Indigenous creators, LGBTQ, POC, body acceptance etc. Celebrating our culture is so special and important – more important than the stupid trolls’ opinions us online. tTake breaks when you need to and switch off from time to time.

 Do you think TikTok has created more politically engaged teenagers/young adults?